 To know if your crib mattress fits properly, make sure that there are no gaps around the edges where baby could get stuck.
 If you can get two fingers in-between the crib and the mattress, the mattress is too small for the crib and poses a safety hazard.

 If you’re able to breastfeed, you may actually be helping keep your little one safe at night.
 According to studies, breastfeeding for at least two months decreases the risk of SIDS.

 Wake windows by age are a valuable ally in helping your baby sleep better.
 Follow the tips in this article to find the time range that works best for them.
 And don’t forget to adjust as your baby grows!

-Give your little one the best chance to sleep well by keeping them comfy and cozy come nap time or bedtime by stocking up on soft pajamas and safe, soothing baby products, like baby oil and Mustela Soothing Chest Rub.
+Give your little one the best chance to sleep well by keeping them comfy and cozy come nap time or bedtime by stocking up on soft pajamas and safe, soothing baby products, like Mustela’s Baby Oil and Soothing Moisturizing Body Lotion.